Tag

 POH-IR1-1 Accepted in Part Post Office Horizon Inquiry

-Allow Advisory Board to monitor individual compensation cases
+Allow Advisory Board to monitor individual cases and make full and fair monitoring a core duty

 The Horizon Compensation Advisory Board should not be prevented from monitoring individual cases in which compensation has been or is to be determined by paragraph 4 of its Terms of …